MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. Ask GitHub Copilot Agent to refactor the ProcessOrder method.

     Refactoring large methods works best when you're able to break the task down into manageable stages.
-In this case, the stages align to the single-process methods that you've already identified.
+In this case, the stages align to the single-process methods that you already identified.
 The same approach should be applied when using an agent to refactor the code for you.
 Write a task that instructs the agent to refactor one section at a time, and then test the updates before moving on to the next section.

     However, working with GitHub Copilot Agent can be like having a developer available who can work independently on a series of assignments.
 In this case, the series of assignments is to refactor each code section and test the updates before moving on to the next section.
 In other words, you can write a single task (prompt) that asks GitHub Copilot Agent to refactor each of the code sections, testing each of the single-purpose methods before it moves on to the refactoring the next section.